 Moonleap, winner of the #NoticeMe Game Jam 2022

 A brief history of game jams

-The 0th Indie Game Jam, as it became known, officially launched on 15th March.
+The 0th Indie Game Jam officially launched on 15th March.
 Only a select group of well-known designers and programmers were invited to join the jam, which challenged them to create a game on a specialised engine in only four days.

 The community at Ludum Dare proposed a game development contest based on themes rather than technological restrictions - an idea which proved so popular that the community are still running game jams over 20 years later.

 Two of today’s most popular annual game jams, the Nordic Game Jam and Global Game Jam, joined the party in 2006 and 2009 respectively.

 Participants of the 0th Game Jam, 2002